panzerlop/scripthiallinux/README.md

-# Please host your game with -intrusted to test this, don't ruin others games (:
+# Please host your game with -untrusted to test this, don't ruin others games (:

 # features
 * external rcs